trevthedev254/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - Copy File Permissions to Another File 11-directories_permissions - Add execute for all subdirectories 12-directory_permissions - Script that creates a directory called my_dir with permissions 751 in the working directory.
+13-change_group - changes the group owner to school for the file hello